 Given the complex and uncertain regulatory environment, we cannot assure you that we will be able to take timely and effective measures to meet all the updated legal and regulatory requirements.
-Any failure or delay in the completion of the cybersecurity review procedures or to comply with these laws, regulations or policies may result in, fines or other penalties such as making certain required rectification, suspending our related business, or taking down our operations, or inquiries and other proceedings or actions against us by governmental authorities or others, as well as negative publicity and damage to our reputation and brand, each of which could cause us to lose our clients and businesses.
+Any failure or delay in the completion of the cyber security review procedures or to comply with these laws, regulations or policies may result in, fines or other penalties such as making certain required rectification, suspending our related business, or taking down our operations, or inquiries and other proceedings or actions against us by governmental authorities or others, as well as negative publicity and damage to our reputation and brand, each of which could cause us to lose our clients and businesses.
 To the extent new laws and regulations are enacted or promulgated, or new interpretations and applications of existing privacy and data protection laws or regulations are adopted, we may be required to implement new or enhanced security measures, which may have a material adverse effect on our business operations.
-We may also be subject to additional compliance costs or restrictions over our business operations after they are fully implemented, which may adversely affect our business, financial conditions or results of operations.
+We may also be subject to additional compliance costs or restrictions over our business operations or results of operations.

-In addition to the above, we cannot assure that the PRC Government will not formulate and implement more laws and regulations or impose more regulatory requirements (including mandatory financial charge such as taxes or other fees) in connection with data collection, storage, processing, etc. in the future, which may materially affect our business and financial conditions.
+In addition to the above, we cannot assure that the PRC government will not formulate and implement more laws and regulations or impose more regulatory requirements (including mandatory financial charge such as taxes or other fees) in connection with data collection, storage, processing, etc. in the future, which may materially affect our business and financial conditions.